What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | Bottom 25% | 8:08 /km | 9:57 /km | +20% |

 The top quartile gives up ~19 seconds per km.
 The bottom quartile gives up almost two minutes per km — they lose a fifth of their running speed to fatigue.
-Pro Men bottom quartile is at +25%.
+Pro Men bottom quartile is even higher at +25%.

 2. Each round costs more than the last.
 Group the race into 8 rounds (run i + station i) and compare the last round to the first: